What this calculator actually does

 2. Prompt caching

-Anthropic, OpenAI, Google, and DeepSeek all support some form of prompt caching, where repeated input tokens (typically a long system prompt or a stable knowledge base) are billed at a fraction of the base rate — usually 10%.
+Anthropic, OpenAI, Google, and DeepSeek all support some form of prompt caching, where repeated input tokens (typically a long system prompt or a stable knowledge base) are billed at a model-specific discounted rate.

 If your workload has any of the following patterns, caching is a huge cost lever: